Light in correlated disordered media: Structural properties of correlated disordered media

 \subsubsection{Imperfect ordered structures}

 The two previous classes of correlated disorder were obtained by ``adding order'' into a fully-disordered (uncorrelated) system.
 Materials with correlated disorder can also be obtained starting from the other limit, that is a periodic system with random perturbations, see Fig.~\ref{fig:classes_disordered_media} (3rd column).
-In systems of infinite size, both the pair-correlation function $g_2$ and the structure factor $S$ are characterized by a series of Dirac peaks located at $\mathbf{r}-\mathbf{r}'=u_1 \mathbf{a}_1+u_2 \mathbf{a}_2+u_3 \mathbf{a}_3$ with $u_i \in \mathbb{Z}$ and $\mathbf{a}_i$ the lattice vectors, and $\mathbf{G}=v_1 \mathbf{b}_1+v_2 \mathbf{b}_2+v_1 \mathbf{b}_2$ with $v_i \in \mathbb{Z}$ and $\mathbf{b}_i$ the reciprocal lattice vectors, respectively~ \cite{kittel1976introduction,joannopoulos2011photonic}.
+In systems of infinite size, both the pair-correlation function $g_2$ and the structure factor $S$ are characterized by a series of Dirac peaks located at $\mathbf{r}-\mathbf{r}'=u_1 \mathbf{a}_1+u_2 \mathbf{a}_2+u_3 \mathbf{a}_3$ with $u_i \in \mathbb{Z}$ and $\mathbf{a}_i$ the lattice vectors, and $\mathbf{G}=v_1 \mathbf{b}_1+v_2 \mathbf{b}_2+v_1 \mathbf{b}_2$ with $v_i \in \mathbb{Z}$ and $\mathbf{b}_i$ the reciprocal lattice vectors, respectively~ \cite{kittel1976introduction, joannopoulos2011photonic}.
 If the position of a point of the lattice is randomly shifted (e.g., with normal distribution) around its nominal position, this results in a broadening of the Dirac peaks with a width that depends on the disorder amplitude.
 By contrast with the previous classes of disordered systems, disorder in such a periodic-on-average structure does not impact the correlation length, which remains infinite.
-The striking consequence of this is that the structure factor remains characterized by Dirac peaks of vanishing width (for systems of infinite size) yet with an amplitude that decays with $q$.
-This reasoning does not only hold for periodic media but also for quasiperiodic systems (e.g. Fibonacci structures, Penrose tiles, etc.), which also exhibit a discrete pattern in reciprocal space - meaning structural order and long-range correlation.
+A striking consequence of this is that the structure factor is characterized by Dirac peaks of vanishing width (for systems of infinite size) and decreasing amplitude with increasing wavenumber $q$ on top of a diffuse background.
+The latter, which is due to the random nature of the point pattern, equals 1 for large values of $q$ and quadratically goes to zero when $q$ goes to zero, as discussed, for instance, by~\citet{klatt2020cloaking}.
 Real systems are however never exactly periodic, due to fabrication imperfections and in practice this also leads to a finite correlation length~\cite{meseguer2002synthesis, lopez2003materials, koenderink2005optical, nelson2011epitaxial}.